 Resolve to handle your mistakes proactively.
 Even the best attorneys can make an error.
 The key is to not ignore it, hoping it goes away.
 Contact your malpractice claims professional.
 They may be able to help you mitigate or rectify the mistake.
 Ensure you ethically advise your client of the matter and don’t wait until a lawsuit is filed to contact your carrier.

 10. Document Your File

-Make your last legal resolution of 2020 proper documentation of your file.
+Make your last legal resolution for next year proper documentation of your files.
 A written record of what transpired during representation is crucial in the event of a malpractice claim.
 Document an agreed plan via letters, emails and detailed billing statements.
 Avoid a he said/she said situation by documenting the client’s acceptance or rejection and understanding of your advice.

 This year, protect the legal practice and reputation you’ve worked so hard to build by implementing these New Year’s resolutions into your legal practice.

 2019 Copyright Swiss Re Corporate Solutions.
 This article is intended to be used for general informational purposes only and is not to be relied upon or used for any particular purpose.
 Swiss Re shall not be held responsible in any way for, and specifically disclaims any liability arising out of or in any way connected to, reliance on or use of any of the information contained or referenced in this article.
 The information contained or referenced in this article is not intended to constitute and should not be considered legal, accounting or professional advice, nor shall it serve as a substitute for the recipient.